EkaterinaGrecko/homepage/README.md

 # Sergei Dragunov

 Hi there!
-This page is a  homework project for a course of beginners in Frontend was inspired by cult series of japanese fighting video and arcade games 🎮 **"Tekken"** published by Bandai Namco Entertainment.
+This page is a  homework project for a course for beginners in Frontend was inspired by cult series of japanese fighting video and arcade games 🎮 **"Tekken"** published by Bandai Namco Entertainment.
 On this page you will get to know closer one of the Tekken's characters-**Sergei Dragunov**, silent and misterious soldier from a cold Russia.

 ![SergeiDragunov](https://github.com/EkaterinaGrecko/homepage/blob/main/images/Dragunov.jpg?raw=true)